uoftcprg/pokerkit/docs/source/customizations.rst

 Poker Stages
 ------------

-Stages are the most important parameters for poker games in PokerTools.
+Stages are the most important parameters for poker games in PokerFace.
 It defines how the game behaves.

-There are different types of stages in PokerTools.
+There are different types of stages in PokerFace.

-- Hole-card dealing stage: :class:`pokertools.stages.HoleDealingStage`
+- Hole-card dealing stage: :class:`pokerface.stages.HoleDealingStage`
-- Board-card dealing stage: :class:`pokertools.stages.BoardDealingStage`
+- Board-card dealing stage: :class:`pokerface.stages.BoardDealingStage`
-- Betting stage: :class:`pokertools.stages.BettingStage`
+- Betting stage: :class:`pokerface.stages.BettingStage`
-- Discard-Draw stage: :class:`pokertools.stages.DiscardDrawStage`
+- Discard-Draw stage: :class:`pokerface.stages.DiscardDrawStage`
-- Showdown stage: :class:`pokertools.stages.ShowdownStage`
+- Showdown stage: :class:`pokerface.stages.ShowdownStage`

 By creating stages in good order, you can define pretty much any game in Poker.
 Below are some examples of stages.

 .. code-block:: python

-   from pokertools import *
+   from pokerface import *

    def create_texas_hold_em_stages(game):